Hanif Ramay

 Muhammad Hanif Ramay (Note: Punjabi/) (1930 - 1 January 2006) was a Pakistani politician, painter and journalist who served as the seventh chief minister of Punjab from 1974 to 1975.
 He was among the founders of the Pakistan Peoples Party (PPP), and also served as the speaker of the Punjab Assembly from October 1993 to February 1997.

 Early life and education

 Hanif Ramay was born in Shimla in 1930 in an Arain Punjabi family.
-After completing B.A. honors degree from Government College Lahore (most prestigious educational institute in Lahore), later he did his Masters in Economics and Philosophy as well from Punjab University.
+After completing a B.A. honors degree from Government College Lahore (the most prestigious educational institution in Lahore), he did his Masters in Economics and Philosophy from Punjab University.

 Ramay had an interest in politics from his college years in Lahore; he held various leadership positions in the local political scene of Lahore.